aleksandar-babic/aws-cf-s3-rds/README.md

 > Only prerequirement for this template is VPC with IGW

-> This example uses hardcoded Lambda function written in Python that connects to RDS and fetches todos from db table.
+> This example uses hardcoded Lambda function written in Python that connects to RDS and fetches todos from the DB table.
+> Deployment package of Python Lambda function can be downloaded [here](https://s3.eu-central-1.amazonaws.com/rds-lambda-test-agt/fetch-data-fn-deployment.zip).